 - The compensation is increased by 10% to offset the deductions operating

 - Our expenses are charged to the client and generally recovered from the opponent

 - Any barrister’s base fees are charged to the client and may be recovered from the opponent

 - Any barrister’s success fees are charged to the client but cannot be recovered from the opponent so the 25% success fee cap applies

 - An insurance policy is taken out at the outset, to repay the expenses if the claim fails and the costs penalties which operate if a certain type of offer is made, rejected and not beaten at trial.
 The cost of the insurance falls on the client if the claim succeeds and is paid from the compensation.

 * there are temporary exceptions for mesothelioma defamation and insolvency cases.

-♦ the insurance premium is written of by the insurer.
+- The insurance premium is written off by the insurer.